Talion is a finalist for Best SIEM Solution

 But what about the other often overlooked or under-talked about consequences of ransomware?

 Ransomware costs more than just pennies; it disrupts the economy, business reputation, mental health and more.
-Most businesses only realise the full impact ‘post’ attack – by then, it’s too late.
+Most businesses only recognize the full impact ‘post’ attack – by then, it’s too late.

 Our #RansomAware campaign is encouraging organisations and individuals to come forward to tell their ransomware stories, particularly regarding cyber-shaming and mental health.